WildlifeSouth.com Wildlife and Nature Locations

 - Robert Kemmerlin

-In addition to the avian variety of wildlife, reptiles and mammals are also present.
+In addition to the avian variety of wildlife, reptiles and mammals were also present.
 There are a fair number of alligators within the 60 acre swamp.
 Inclined wood platforms have been built at various locations in the water to allow the alligators an easy way to sun.
 In addition to the American Alligators, yellow-bellied sliders also used the platforms and it was not unusual to see 4 or 5 turtles alongside the gators on these man-made landings.
 More interesting is the juvenile alligators one might find in the east section of the trail.
 They can usually be found during the springtime not far from the intersection of the paved nature train path and the driveway that borders the east side of the swamp.

 For a 2009 video of Audubon Swamp Garden click here --> Audubon Swamp Garden video